Reds vs. Giants Player Props Betting Odds

-Player prop bet odds for Wilmer Flores, Spencer Steer and others are listed when the San Francisco Giants host the Cincinnati Reds at Oracle Park on Monday at 9:45 PM ET.
+You can see player prop bet odds for Wilmer Flores, Spencer Steer and other players on the San Francisco Giants and Cincinnati Reds heading into their matchup at 9:45 PM ET on Tuesday at Oracle Park.

 Bet on this matchup or its props with BetMGM!